 Also, reward stickers are the sort of thing teachers may have to supply themselves, so those would be a good gift too.

-Pampering products such as bath oil or bubble bath go down well, (according to my female teaching assistant friend) especially if it has words like 'relaxation' or 'de-stressing' on it!
+Pampering products such as bath oil or bubble bath go down well, (according to my female teaching assistant friends) especially if it has words like 'relaxation' or 'de-stressing' on it!

 However they do get a lot of soap, so steer clear of that.
 Remember too, that almost no-one uses talc these days, so no re-gifting that toiletries set from an ancient great-aunt either.

 Yes!
-Most of my teacher friends LOVE it if they get wine as a gift, but it is mostly male teachers who get wine.
+Most of my teacher friends LOVE it when they get wine as a gift, but it is mostly male teachers who get wine, apparently.
 By the end of term they feel like they really need it - often in conjunction with that relaxing bubble bath.

 Image Credit: Holly Mindup